HOW IT STARTS

 Players can play in the Western Hockey League (WHL) while being listed by a MJHL team and vice versa.

-During the last few seasons in the MJHL we have had players drafted to the NHL, players attend NHL Development Camps, we have had a Coach win the CJHL Coach of the Year, many players have received NCAA Scholarships, we have had players move on to play U Sports Hockey and many more have went on to play in the WHL and USHL.
+During the last few seasons in the MJHL, we have had a number of players drafted to the NHL, a number of alumni sign in the NHL, numerous players attend NHL Development Camps each summer, year on year growth of players receiving NCAA Scholarships, year on year growth of players advancing to play U Sports Hockey with many more advancing to play in the WHL and USHL.

 These numbers continue to grow!
 The rest is up to you!